puppetlabs/puppet/api/docs/http_certificate_status.md

 This endpoint is disabled in the default configuration.
-It is recommended to be careful with this endpoint, as it can allow control over the certificates used by the puppet master.
+It is recommended to be careful with this endpoint, as it can allow control over the certificates used by the Puppet server.

 GET, PUT, DELETE